-This ‘What Wales is famous for’ post must start with sheep because they heavily outweigh the number of residents (10 million sheep and 3 million people) and because Welsh Lamb is one of the tastiest types in the world.
+This ‘What Wales is famous for’ post must start with sheep because they heavily outweigh the number of residents (10 million sheep and 3 million people) and because the Welsh Lamb is one of the tastiest types in the world.

 When you visit Wales, expect to stop on a busy road for sheep to cross, sheep to feature on road signs, Lamb on every restaurant menu, and the English to call us something rather rude involving sheep…

-Wales is known for its rugged coastline, from the scenic beaches in North Wales to the gorgeous spots of Pembrokeshire in the South West with penguins and dolphins along the way.
+Wales is known for its rugged coastline, from the scenic beaches in North Wales to the gorgeous spots of Pembrokeshire in the South West, with penguins and dolphins along the way.
 If you’re lucky, you may even spot some whales in Wales.

 The Wales Coast Path stretches the whole coastline and is 870 miles / 1400 km long.
 The path boasts stunning walks popular as a local pastime and tourist must-do.
 Look out for the Wales Coast Path signs marking the route.